-- The Government has delayed major reforms of the national funding system ie Fair Funding Review and increase in Business Rates Retention from 50% to 75% from 2020/21 until 2022/23.
-Therefore, for planning purposes it is assumed that there will be no significant change in funding levels for 2020/21.
-There is a high degree of uncertainty about future levels of funding for Fire Authorities in 2020/21 and beyond.
-However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision. - There is a high degree of uncertainty about the national Fire Fighters' pay award for April 2018.
-If the actual pay award exceeds the interim pay award the Authority will meet any backdated costs from reserves.
-This would provide a longer lead time to develop a permanent funding strategy including potentially identifying additional savings.
-A contingent liability has been disclosed at Note 36 as the Authority has determined that the level and likelihood of any further pay award for 2019/20 can't be accurately estimated.
+The Government has delayed major reforms of the national funding system ie Fair Funding Review and increase in Business Rates Retention from 50% to 75% from 2020/21 until 2022/23.
+Therefore, there was no significant change in funding levels for 2021/22.
+There is a high degree of uncertainty about future levels of funding for Fire Authorities in 2022/23 and beyond.
+However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision.